mvysny/karibu-testing/karibu-testing-v10/kt10-testrun-vaadin23/README.md

-# Test Runner For Vaadin 21 tests
+# Test Runner For Vaadin 23 tests

 Runs all tests from the [kt10-tests](../kt10-tests) test battery.
-Simulates a WAR app with the setup "Vaadin 21 + npm + webpack + Polymer 3".
+Simulates a WAR app with the setup "Vaadin 23 + pnpm + webpack".

 The setup is activated by having a specially placed [flow-build-info.json](src/test/resources/META-INF/VAADIN/config/flow-build-info.json)